-Parents or carers will sign the academies 'Managing Student Medication' document to authorise the issuing of medication within school.
-All medication will be stored for the students in a locked cabinet and can only administered to that student.
+Parents or carers will sign the academies 'Managing Learner Medication' document to authorise the issuing of medication within the academy.
+All medication will be stored for the learners in a locked cabinet and can only administered to that learner.

-Anyone giving a pupil any medication (for example, for pain relief) will first check maximum dosages and when the previous dosage was taken.
+Appropriate qualified staff giving a learner any medication (for example, for pain relief) will first check maximum dosages and when the previous dosage was taken.
 Parents/carers will always be informed.